 Applications are accepted on an ongoing basis.
 There is no deadline.

-Your application will be reviewed within one week.
-If your application is accepted, you will be sent a contract within one week.
+Submit a one or two-page project proposal or treatment, a budget and the bios of key personnel.
+Please designate a single project manager who will be responsible for requesting funds and reporting to NYWIFT.
+Email your proposal to firstname.lastname@example.org.
+Please write Fiscal Sponsorship in the subject line of your email.
+Your application will be reviewed within two - three weeks.
+If your application is accepted, you will be sent a contract within two - three weeks.
 Checks should be made out to NYWIFT.
 Make sure to put the project name in the memo portion of the check.

 Checks should be sent to:

 New York Women in Film & Television,